Ash Centra

-Ash Centra (born 2 June 2006) is an Australian rules football player who plays for the Collingwood Football Club in the AFL Women's (AFLW) competition.
+Ashley Centra (born 2 June 2006) is an Australian rules football player who plays for the Collingwood Football Club in the AFL Women's (AFLW) competition.
 She was selected with the No. 1 pick in the 2024 AFL Women's draft, becoming one of the most notable top picks in recent AFLW history.

 Early life and junior football

 Ash Centra was born in Seaspray, a coastal town in Victoria.
 As a teenager, she juggled playing both football and basketball, with Monique Conti being her inspiration.
 She played junior football with Gippsland Power in the Coates Talent League and was selected for Vic Country at the 2024 AFL Under‑18 Championships.

-Centra averaged 27.7 disposals and kicked 13 goals over 13 games in the 2024 season.
-She earned All-Australian honours at the championships and recorded a standout 47-disposal, 4-goal game in Round 15.
+Centra averaged 27.7 disposals and kicked 18 goals over 13 games in the 2024 season.
+She earned All-Australian honours at the championships and recorded a standout 47-disposal, 4-goal game in Round 2.

 AFLW career

 Centra was selected by Collingwood Football Club with the first overall pick in the 2024 national draft.
 The draft was the first fully national draft in AFLW history.
 In December 2024, Collingwood extended Centra’s contract until the end of the 2027 season, before she had played an official AFLW game.